-Subgrade stabilization shall be to a minimum depth of 8 inches for lime and 7 inches for cement.
-The type of subgrade stabilization and amount of stabilizing agent shall be determined in accordance with the Cement and Lime Stabilization of Sub-grade Soils Project Special Provision found elsewhere in this RFP.
+• Chemical stabilization shall be to a minimum depth of 8 inches for lime and 7 inches for cement.
+The type of chemical subgrade stabilization and the amount of stabilizing agent shall be determined in accordance with the Cement and Lime Stabilization of Subgrade Soils Project Special Provision found elsewhere in this RFP.

-Cement treated base course shall be in accordance with the Cement Treated Base Course Project Special Provision found elsewhere in this RFP.
+• Class IV stabilization shall be in accordance with the Class IV Stabilization in Lieu of Chemical Stabilization Standard Special Provision found elsewhere in this RFP.